 Elder Law and Special Needs Law

-Elder Law and Special Needs attorneys routinely appear in Guardianship Court in order to protect those who may have become incapacitated without having properly planned prior to their incapacity.
-At Richards & Zuvich, P.C., we are adept in litigating cases where an incapacitated person’s health, finances and general well being may be at risk.
-Again, we are knowledgeable in the interplay of Guardianship rules, Medicaid rules, inheritance, tax and other potential issues which could adversely impact on the incapacitated person.
+Nicole and her associates are adept in litigating cases where an incapacitated person’s health, finances, and general well-being may be at risk.
+Our lawyers and supporting staff are knowledgeable in the interplay of Guardianship rules, Medicaid rules, inheritance, tax, and other potential issues that could adversely impact the incapacitated person.

 It is never too early to start the process of planning for the future.
 Having your advance directives in place can save your family pain and confusion.
 The decisions you make now are not your final say.
 These are all living documents.
 You can change, update, and modify documents as your age and circumstances change.